Stokers Siding, New South Wales

 Stokers Siding is a village located in the Tweed Shire in north-eastern New South Wales, Australia, near the Burringbar Range and Mount Warning.
 It has been described as an "idyllic village" and the Northern Rivers Rail Trail passes through it.

+The Ngandowal and Minyungbal speaking people of the Bundjalung people are the traditional owners of the Tweed region, including Stokers Siding, and the surrounding areas.